 Visit Our AF Course Page:

 Therefore, compliance each year with existing lockout/tagout standards in the United States (OSHA Reg.
-29 CFR 1910.147) and Canada (CSA Z460) prevents an estimated 120 fatalities and 50,000 electrical injuries.
+29 CFR 1910.147) and Canada (CSA Z460) prevents an estimated 120 fatalities and 50,000 electrical injuries for affected employees.
 Electrical workers injured on the job from exposure to hazardous energy (arc flash) lose on average 24 work days for recuperation.
-In a study conducted by the United Auto Workers (UAW), 20 per cent of fatalities from electrocution (83 of 414) that occurred among their members between 1973 and 1995 were attributed to inadequate hazardous energy control procedures: specifically, lockout tagout procedures.
+In a study conducted by the United Auto Workers (UAW), 20 per cent of fatalities from electrocution (83 of 414) that occurred among their members between 1973 and 1995 were attributed to inadequate hazardous energy control procedures.

-That is the rationale behind lockout tagout.
 All sources of electricity that have the potential to be unintentionally activated, started or released must be identified and monitored.
 This is accomplished by installing locks (lockout) or tags (tagout) on electrical circuits to keep electricity from being accidentally activated when it shouldn’t be.
-OSHA mandates lockout tagout with OSHA Regulation 29 CFR, Part 1910.147 standard: “The Control of Hazardous Energy (Lockout Tagout) and “This standard covers the servicing and maintenance of machines and equipment in which the unexpected energization or start up of the machines or equipment, or release of stored energy could cause injury to employees”.
+OSHA occupational safety and heath standards mandate lockout tagout with OSHA Regulation 29 CFR, Part 1910.147 standard: “The Control of Hazardous Energy and “This standard covers the servicing and maintenance of machines and equipment in which the unexpected energization or start up of the machines or equipment, or release of stored energy could cause injury to employees”.

-In general, this Lockout Tagout standard requires that all electrical energy sources for equipment be turned off, isolated (disconnected), and physically locked out.
-Bleeding, relieving, or blocking other stored and residual energy must also be done to achieve zero energy state.
+In general, this standard requires that a source of energy for equipment be turned off, isolated (disconnected), and physically locked out using isolation devices.
+Bleeding, relieving, or blocking other stored and residual energy must also be done to achieve zero energy state using a safety device.
 The last important function before equipment service can begin is to verify all energy has been deenergized and/or isolated. - Read More Here: Lockout Tagout Procedures

 OSHA states that all employers must have an Energy Control Program, and that "the employer shall establish a program consisting of energy control procedures, employee training, and periodic inspections to ensure that before any employee performs any servicing or maintenance on a machine or equipment where the unexpected energizing, start up or release of stored energy could occur and cause injury, the machine or equipment shall be isolated from the energy source, and rendered inoperative." - Read More Here: Lockout Tagout OSHA